Once upon a

 No!
 But you had a sister.

-But the witch refused to tell him of his sister.
-Not even her name was Rapunzel.
+But the witch refused to him anymore of his sister.
+Not even that her was Rapunzel.

-I though I had more than reasonable.
-And we all might live happily there after.
-But how was I to know what your had also hidden in his You see, when I had that garden, my mother warned me that I be punished if I were to ever any of the BEANS!
+I though I had been more reasonable.
+And that we all might live there after.
+But how was I to what your father had hidden in his pocket?
+You see, when I had inheireted garden, my mother me that I would be punished if I to ever loose any of the BEANS!

 The beans.